E. Tendayi Achiume

-E. Tendayi Achiume is a Professor of Law and former Faculty Director of the Promise Institute for Human Rights at the University of California, Los Angeles.
+E. Tendayi Achiume is a Professor of Law at Stanford University and former Faculty Director of the Promise Institute for Human Rights at the University of California, Los Angeles.

 She served as the United Nations special rapporteur on Racism, Racial Discrimination, Xenophobia and Related Intolerance from her appointment in September 2017 until November 2022.
 She was the first woman appointed to this position since its creation in 1993.

 Early life and education

 Achiume was born in Zambia.
 When she was growing up, Achiume had an inspirational physics teacher, and first considered a career in physics and engineering.
-She attended the Atlantic College in Wales, where she first became interested in international law.
+She attended the United World College of the Atlantic in Wales, where she first became interested in political science and international law.
 Achiume earned her bachelor's degree at Yale University.
 She moved to the Yale Law School for her Juris Doctor, where she also earned a certificate in Development Studies.
 During her training she specialised in international migration and refugee rights.
 She was particularly interested in the humans rights abuses against Zimbabwean refugees who were seeking asylum in South Africa.

 After earning her doctoral degree, Achiume moved to South Africa, where she worked as a legal clerk for Dikgang Moseneke and Justice Yvonne Mokgoro in the Constitutional Court of South Africa.
 She also served as a lecturer at the University of the Witwatersrand.

+At Atlantic College, Achiume initially took Higher Level subjects in physics and engineering but chose Standard Level Political Thought, where studying Hobbes, Locke, and Machiavelli sparked her interest in law and political science.
+She earned an International Baccalaureate Diploma there.
+At Yale University, she received a B.A. in Ethics, Politics and Economics in 2005, and spent her first year focusing on humanities and social sciences before pursuing law.